Siddhant-Misra/Weather/README.md

-A ReactJS Webapp that shwos the Weather of any place of your choice.
+A ReactJS Webapp that shows the Weather of any place of your choice.
 It uses the Open-Weather data API.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).